kristenmaxwell/KMAP/README.md

 To instantly make a subclip with any ONE tag applied to its name, simply press its corresponding key:

-ALT 1			Create Subclip with Tag 1		Default: WIDE
+ALT 1			Create Subclip with Tag 1					--- (Default: WIDE)

-ALT 2			Create Subclip with Tag 2		Default: MED
+ALT 2			Create Subclip with Tag 2					---	(Default: MED)

-ALT 3			Create Subclip with Tag 3		Default: CU
+ALT 3			Create Subclip with Tag 3						---	(Default: CU)

-ALT 4			Create Subclip with Tag 4		Default: 2-SHOT
+ALT 4			Create Subclip with Tag 4						---	(Default: 2-SHOT)

-ALT 5			Create Subclip with Tag 5		Default: OTS-A
+ALT 5			Create Subclip with Tag 5						---	(Default: OTS-A)

-ALT 6			Create Subclip with Tag 6		Default: OTS-B
+ALT 6			Create Subclip with Tag 6						---	(Default: OTS-B)

-ALT 7			Create Subclip with Tag 7		Default: MOVING
+ALT 7			Create Subclip with Tag 7						---	(Default: MOVING)

-ALT 8			Create Subclip with Tag 8		Default: RXN
+ALT 8			Create Subclip with Tag 8						---	(Default: RXN)

-ALT 9			Create Subclip with Tag 9		Default: GOOD
+ALT 9			Create Subclip with Tag 9						---	(Default: GOOD)

-ALT 0			Create Subclip with Tag 10		Default: OUTTAKE
+ALT 0			Create Subclip with Tag 10					---	(Default: OUTTAKE)

 You are HIGHLY encouraged to customize these tags by editing the KMAP_options.ini file in the script's directory.
 Note that any spaces will be automatically stripped out for, um, technical reasons?
 And avoid special, non-alphanumeric characters so it doesn't break anything in AutoHotKey.